 Aarne smiled.
 “I knew you’d see things our way.
 Whenever you’re ready, I’m going to reinstall your magic abilities.”
 Shoot, if he could do it right then and there, then I might as well accept right away.

 “Fine.
 I’m ready to get my powers right now, please.”
 I said to Aarne.
 I figured if I was more polite, he’d give them to me even quicker.
-Aarne put his hands out and there was a spark that entered into my chest.
+Aarne put his hands out and there was a spark that entered my chest.
 I felt the magic returning to me and it surged throughout my body.
 I missed it so much as I felt so complete at this point.
 “I assume my sentence is over, then?”

 “On the dot, actually.”
 Aarne chuckled a tiny bit.
 “Now, follow me.
 I’ll show you where the damage has been done.”
 I did what he said and waved goodbye to Helka.
-It was good that she straightened me out in order to take part of this little mission.
+It was good that she straightened me out in order to take part in this little mission.
 There was a squad car waiting outside, so I guess I’m getting the police escort treatment.
 At least it won’t be towards the holding tank though.
 We drove through all the different rural streets until the number of houses and buildings became smaller.
 Then I saw the damage done and even I gasped.
 I saw emptied barrels of toxic crap in the lake.
 I’ve always seen the lake as bluer than sapphires or the sky itself on a good day, but it’s become a mix of purple and black as if a giant puked out ink and eggplants to Akvamariini Lake.

 “No way, they did all of that and didn’t bother to clean it up?”
 I asked aloud.